rchasgex31710791/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance is important, it should not be done too early in the development process.
 It's better to write clean, maintainable code first and optimize later, only when necessary and after profiling has identified performance bottlenecks.
 Focusing on optimization prematurely can lead to overly complex code that is difficult to understand and maintain, causing more problems in the long run.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's better to write clean, maintainable code first and optimize only when necessary, based on performance measurements.